realA10001986/Time-Circuits-Display/README.md

 How to enter dates/times for the three displays:
 - Hold ENTER to invoke main menu
-- Press ENTER until the desired display is the only one lit
+- Press ENTER repeatedly until the desired display is the only one lit
 - Hold ENTER until the display goes off except for the first field to enter data into
 - The field to enter data into is shown (exclusively), pre-set with its current value
 - Data entry works as follows: If you want to keep the currently shown pre-set, press ENTER to proceed to next field.
 Otherwise press a digit on the keypad; the pre-set is then overwritten by the value entered.
 2 digits can be entered (4 for years), upon which the current value is stored and the next field is activated.
 You can also enter less than 2/4 digits and press ENTER when done with the field.
 Note that the month needs to be entered numerically (1-12), and the hour needs to be entered in 24 hour mode, regardless of 12-hour or 24-hour mode as per the Config Portal setting.